jhtpo1230/jhtpo1230/README.md

-### I don't know about ME
+### About ME

 - 👋 I’m JeongChulKim
-- 👀 I’m interested in..?
+- 👀 I’m interested in BackEnd Developer
 - 📫 How to reach me -> rlawjdcjf411@naver.com

 ### I will be a backend developer